RTEdbg/RTEdbgDemo/lpcxpresso54628_hello_world/TEST/Readme.md

 The TEST folder contains batch files for data transfer from the embedded system to the host using ST-LINK or J-LINK debug probes.
 Data decoding and display is also started from the same batch files.
 These files are just examples of how it is possible to automate the whole process.

-**Note:** The new **RTEgdbData command line utility** is available.
+**Note:** The **RTEgetData command line utility** is available.
 It allows data to be transferred in a uniform way via a GDB server.
 This makes it possible to transfer data to the host even for debug probes that do not have a command line utility for transferring data.
-See the readme in the *c:\RTEdbg\UTIL\RTEgdbData* folder or in the **[RTEgdbData Github repository](https://github.com/RTEdbg/RTEgdbData)**.
+See the readme in the *c:\RTEdbg\UTIL\RTEgetData* folder or in the **[RTEgetData Github repository](https://github.com/RTEdbg/RTEgetData)**.
 Examples of batch files are in the TEST subfolder.

 Before using batch files in your project, do the following